On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Results

-\fig{fig_Pfail_Sstar_cmp_ultimate} also shows, as a function of $\sst$, the probability of failure, when only the risk of ultimate strength exceedance is accounted for (fatigue damage is ignored).
+\fig{fig_Pfail_Sstar_cmp_ultimate} also displays (as dashed lines) the probability of failure obtained when only the risk of ultimate strength exceedance is considered, while ignoring fatigue damage.
 Below, $\pfailu$ is used to denote the probability of ultimate strength exceedance for a given sizing factor; and $\sstu$ is used to denote the sizing factor corresponding to a given probability of ultimate strength exceedance.
-As expected, for a given configuration and a given value of $\sst$, $\pfailu$ is smaller than $\pfail$, as the risk induced by fatigue is ignored when computing $\pfailu$.
-In the case of the linear stress-response regime (left panel of \fig{fig_Pfail_Sstar_cmp_ultimate}), there is no overlap between the risks related to fatigue damage and to ultimate strength exceedance.
-Here, ``no overlap'' means that -- as $\sst$ is decreased (for a given configuration) -- $\pfailu$ becomes vanishingly small before $\pfail$ starts to significantly departs from unity.
-Hence, in the region of the parameter space where $\pfail \la 0.1$ the risk of failure is essentially due to fatigue damage, while the risk of ultimate strength exceedance brings no contribution.
-Also, for a given probability of failure, the structural design factor, is sensibly larger (i.e. sensibly less conservative), when the risk due to fatigue damage is ignored.
-Among the considered configurations, for a small failure probability $\psmall \la 0.01$ (region of the parameter space usually relevant for practical applications), the ratio $\sstu(\psmall) / \sst(\psmall)$ is in the range $\simeq 2-5$.
+Note that the estimate of $\pfailu$ is rough, as the present approach has not been designed to specifically predict extreme events (i.e., extreme waves).
+As expected, for a given configuration and a given value of $\sst$, $\pfailu$ is smaller than $\pfail$, since the risk induced by fatigue is ignored when computing $\pfailu$.
+Furthermore, there is no overlap between the risk related to fatigue damage and the risk related to ultimate strength exceedance.
+Here, ``no overlap'' means that -- as $\sst$ is decreased (for a given configuration) -- $\pfailu$ becomes vanishingly small before $\pfail$ starts to significantly deviate from unity.
+Consequently, in the region of the parameter space where $\pfail \la 0.1$ the risk of failure is primarily due to fatigue damage, while the risk of ultimate strength exceedance brings no significant contribution.
+Also, for a given probability of failure, the structural sizing factor is noticeably larger (i.e., noticeably less conservative), when the risk due to fatigue damage is ignored.
+Among the considered configurations, for a small failure probability $\psmall \la 0.03$ (region of the parameter space usually relevant for practical applications), the ratio $\sstu(\psmall) / \sst(\psmall)$ is in the range $\simeq 3-5$, depending on the exposure duration.

-Conversely, in the quadratic stress-response regime, the curves $\pfail(\sst)$ and $\pfailu(\sst)$ (for a same configuration) get much closer, and there is a significant ``overlap'' in the risks of failure due to fatigue damage and due to ultimate strength exceedance.
-For $\psmall \la 0.01$, $\sstu / \sst$ is in the range $\simeq 1.05-1.5$, depending on the considered configuration.

-\section{Properties of realizations leading to failure}
+\subsection{Properties of realizations leading to failure}